DirtyUnicorns/DU-Scripts/README.md

 and fill in the following areas

 - SOURCEDIR
-- OUTDIR
+- OURDIR
 - DESTDIR

-# SOURCEDIR: The directory that holds your DU repos (for example, /home/<username>/android/DU)
+<b>Only fill out these if you want a custom user@host in the kernel version</b>
-# OURDIR: The directory that holds the completed DU zip directly after compilation (automatically <sourcedirectory>/out/target/product/<device>, don't change this)
+- export KBUILD_BUILD_USER
-# DESTDIR: The directory that will hold your completed DU zip files for ease of access (for example, /home/<username>/completed_zips)
+- export KBUILD_BUILD_HOST

-Only fill out these if you want a custom user@host in the kernel version export KBUILD_BUILD_USER export KBUILD_BUILD_HOST
+<b>Only fill this one out if you want something out than Dirty Deeds to show up as your build type</b>

-Only fill this one out if you want something out than Dirty Deeds to show up as your build type export DU_BUILD_TYPE
+- export DU_BUILD_TYPE